skippyr/tropical_paradise/README.md

 # Tropical Paradise

-A colorscheme with a red appeal and vibrant colors with good contrast.
+A color scheme with red appeal and vibrant colors.
 It echos power and joy.

 ## Preview

 ![](preview/preview_0.png)

 In the image: